 The document: A Framework for OFAC Compliance Commitments, gives detailed policy discussion notes which should help companies establish their training programs for dealing with OFAC issues.

 OFAC administers and enforces economic and trade sanctions based on U.S. foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy or economy of the United States.

 The document represents the most detailed statement to date of OFAC’s views on the best practices that companies should follow to ensure compliance with U.S. sanctions laws and regulations.

 It is meant to serve as a guide to prevent sanctions violations from occurring in the first place.
 It also provides greater transparency with respect to how OFAC will assess the adequacy of a company’s existing compliance program when violations do occur.
 This will also help determine what penalty to impose as a last resort.
-Of course, the end goal of sanctions is to stop trades with sanctioned parties.
+Of course, the end goal of sanctions is to stop trade with sanctioned parties.